The-Marcy-Lab-School/react-express-auth/ABOUT.md

 #### Modifying / Adding New Migrations

 As you build your project, you will likely want to modify your tables.
-If this is the case, AVOID using the `migration:rollback`.
-Instead, *create a new migration that modifies the table*.
+If this is the case, AVOID using the `migration:rollback` unless you are willing to lose all data in your database and re-seed.

+If you wish to keep existing data, you can *create a new migration that modifies the table*.

 For example, the second migration file adds some timestamp columns to the existing `users` table.